skalenetwork/documentation/validators/soft-upgrade-denali.md

 9.  skale_sla container will be removed because it's deprecated for now.

-10. Logs from removed containers are placed inside `.skale/log/.removed_containers`
+10. Logs from removed containers are placed inside `.skale/log/.removed_containers`.

 11. Before `skale node update` make sure that your attached storage isn't mounted.

 12. IMA agent is disabled for now.
-Please make sure that DISABLE_IMA=True is set in .env file before `skale node update`
+Please make sure that DISABLE_IMA=True is set in .env file before `skale node update`.

 13. Don't forget to specify ENV_TYPE=mainnet in .env.